kadenmusic/kaden-backend/README.md

 - [ ] Export feed as playlists
 - [ ] DMs for songs only, view songs sent by other users
 - [ ] Chart feature to view most posted songs by week, all time, etc.
+- [ ] Platform-agnostic posting; clicking a song to open in app defaults to the app you are configured to use

 ## Built With